-Tracking your marketing often starts with your landing pages.
-Your pages are a hub for your customer interactions — you attract people to your pages from ads or emails and, once they’re on the page, they might make a purchase, which triggers product delivery and follow-up emails.
-You get a window into the actions your visitors take on the page via the tracking scripts you’ll add behind the scenes.
+Tracking your marketing often starts with your landing pages, which are a hub for your customer interactions.
+You get a window into the actions your visitors take on the page via the tracking scripts that you add behind the scenes.

 Tracking scripts also allow your advertising or tracking platform to identify visitors to your site so that you can retarget them later with ads on Facebook.
 Without them, you would simply lose those visitors with no way of bringing them back.

 One of the most popular and powerful tracking tools out there, Google Analytics can display in-depth analytics and stats about your website’s traffic.
 You can see how many total visits your site earned, how many unique visitors, the average session length, bounce rate and much more.
-It integrates with Google’s AdWords platform for measuring the ROI of your paid search advertisements.
+Google Analytics seamlessly integrates with Google’s AdWords platform for measuring the ROI of your paid search advertisements.

 You can create a free account and place your own tracking code on your website to start gathering this data.
 Check out Google’s step-by-step instructions on how to generate your own Google Analytics tracking code snippet.